JvanKatwijk/qt-dab/README.md

   * Dynamic Label (DLS)
   * Both DAB bands supported):
   	* VHF Band III (default),
-   	* L-Band (obsolete now)
+   	* L-Band (obsolete now),
+	* a user defined Band
   * Modes I, II and IV (Mode I default, Modes II and IV obsolete, but can be set in the ".ini" file)m
   * Views on the signal: spectrum view incl. constellation diagram, correlation result, TII spectrum and the SNR over time.
   * Detailed information for selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, alternative FM frequency if available, 4 quality bars),
   * Detailed information for *other* services by right-clicking on their name (bitrate, subchannel ID, used CU's protection level, program type),
   * Automatic display of TII (Transmitter Identification Information) data when transmitted,
   * *Presets* for easy switching of programs in different ensembles (see section *Presets*),
-  * Dumping of the input data of the DAB channel (Warning: produces large raw files!) into \* sdr files and playing them again later,
-  * Dumping the input in xml format (see section on xml format),
+  * Dumping of the input data of the DAB channel (Warning: produces large raw files!) into \* sdr files or xml file formats and playing them again later (see section on xml format),
   * Saving audio as uncompressed wave files,
   * Saving aac frames from DAB+ services for processing by e.g. VLC,
   * Saving the ensemble content description: audio and data streams, including almost all technical data) into a text file readable by e.g *LibreOfficeCalc*